De-Risking Navigation for a National Education Platform

 1. Lead structured information architecture testing

-1. Support UX/UI iteration alongside implementation
+1. Make UX/UI iteration alongside website implementation support

-1. Support UX/UI iteration alongside implementation
+1. Make UX/UI iteration alongside website implementation support

 1. Execute UX quality assurance and accessibility validation